The Classification of Two-Dimensional Extended Topological Field Theories

-In light of the Gordon-Powers-Street coherence theorem, Day and Street consequently defined braided, sylleptic and symmetric monoidal bicategories only in the context of Gray monoids.
+In light of the Gordon-Powers-Street coherence theorem, Day and Street defined braided, sylleptic and symmetric monoidal bicategories only in the context of Gray monoids.
 To quote them, \begin{quote} Examples naturally occur as monoidal bicategories rather than Gray monoids.
 However, the coherence theorem of \cite{GPS95} allows us to transfer our definitions and results. ... \end{quote} This transference was carried out explicitly for braided and sylleptic monoidal bicategories in part of the thesis work of P. McCrudden and occurs in the appendices of \cite{McCrudden00}.
 The symmetric monoidal bicategories of primary interest to the current work are, naturally, of this fully weak kind.
 In \cite{Shu1004} Shulman gives a method which easily produces many examples of symmetric monoidal bicategories.
 Further examples appear in Stay \cite{Stay:2013aa}, where the definition of symmetric monoidal bicategory is also spelled out in full detail and in one place.

 The Gordon-Powers-Street coherence theorem for tricategories also gives a coherence theorem for monoidal bicategories \cite{GPS95}.
 It concludes that every monoidal bicategory is equivalent to a Gray monoid, and is a coherence theorem of the `first kind' in the terminology of the introduction to this chapter.
 More refined coherence theorems for tricategories appear in Gurski's work \cite{MR2717302, MR3076451}.
 Gurski has also proven coherence theorems for braided monoidal bicategories \cite{MR2770448}, and, with Osorno, for symmetric monoidal bicategories \cite{GO13}.
 These include coherence results of the `second kind' for free symmetric (resp. braided) monoidal bicategories generated by ordinary bicategories.

-When the original version of the current work appeared in 2009, there still remained two gaps, which were relatively straightforward to fill, but which we were unable to find in the literature.
+When the original version of the current work appeared in 2009, there still remained two gaps, which were relatively straightforward to fill, but which were missing from the literature.